xianniu-plus/xianniu-plus/docs/en-US/guide/translation.md

 ## Documentation

-In this chapter, we will discuss how to help translating the documentation of Element Plus.
+In this chapter, we will discuss how to help translating the documentation of Xianniu Plus.

 ### Background